10 Best Fly Fishing Kayaks (August 2026) Field Tested

 What length kayak is best for fly fishing?

-Kayaks between 10-12 feet offer the best balance.
+Kayaks between 10 and 12 feet offer the best balance for most fly anglers.
 Shorter models under 10 feet maximize maneuverability but sacrifice speed and tracking.
-Longer kayaks over 12 feet track better but become unwieldy in tight spots.
+Longer kayaks over 12 feet track better but become unwieldy in tight spots and harder to transport solo.

 Final Recommendations